V1ola1ne/Download-Files-PS-Module/README.md

     [-UnZip]
         Using this parameter, the Script will unzip any File, with the .zip File extension.
 (May also work von .rar or .7z files, but untested)

+    -DownloadFile <string>
+        This is the Name of the Donwloaded file, in your File-System.
+Usefull when the function is unable to get an Name from the link

 ### Usage

 If you have a direct file link, use the -link and -DownloadDirectory parameters to get Download the File from the Direct file link